 My picks for the first round of the tournament are Groves, Smith, Eubank Jnr and Brant.

-My pick for the whole tournament is #3 seed Chris Eubank Jnr.
-He has proved that he can hang with world calibre opposition such as Billy Joe Saunders and Arthur Abraham, plus he impressed sparring former champion Carl Froch when he was still a middleweight.
+My pick for the whole tournament is number three seed Eubank Jnr.
+He has proved that he can hang with world calibre opposition such as Saunders and Abraham, plus he impressed sparring former champion Froch when he was still a middleweight.
 Speed kills and Eubank Jnr has speed to spare.
 His combination punches and vicious uppercuts leave many in awe.
 It could be his time.

 Who do you think will win the tournament?
-If you think I’m wrong… let me know below…
+Let us know in the comments below…

 Want to share your opinion?
 Why not Write For Us?